Compare Car Insurance in Canada for the Cheapest Quote

 Car insurance in Saskatchewan is another province where a crown corporation administers and regulates auto insurance.
 The crown corporation is referred to as Saskatchewan General Insurance or SGI.

-SGI provides basic compulsory auto insurance coverage through the Autofund.
-(Trademark name was given to the SGI structural plan) Optional increase in insurance limits, riders and extension are purchased through private insurers.
+SGI provides basic compulsory auto insurance coverage through the Auto fund.
+(Trademark name was given to the SGI structural plan) Optional increases in insurance limits, riders, and extensions are purchased through private insurers.

 The minimum liability limit in Saskatchewan is $200,000

 The average cost of car insurance in Saskatchewan is $936

 Car insurance in Ontario is a “no-fault” or “inverse liability” system designed to handle auto claims quickly.
 Ontario is also known for being one of the most costly provinces to purchase car insurance.